-Centrally managed dependencies: Resolving diamond dependency issues, caused by haphazard versioning, even in external repository dependants.
+Centrally managed dependencies: Resolve diamond dependency issues caused by haphazard versioning, even with external repository dependants.

-Automatically enforced forwards and backwards compatibility: Ensure API clients never break, without wasteful team-to-team communication or custom SLAs.
+Automatically enforce forwards and backwards compatibility: Ensure API clients never break, without wasteful team-to-team communication or custom SLAs.

-Generated libraries produced by a managed compiler: Stub generation using Buf’s high-performance, drop-in protoc replacement.
+Generated libraries produced by a managed compiler: Language-specific stub generation using Buf’s high-performance, drop-in protoc replacement.

 Over time, our goal is to make the BSR the only tool you need to manage your Protobuf workflow from end to end.
 To that end, there's a lot we are planning with the Buf Schema Registry.
 For a quick overview, see our roadmap.

 To install Buf, proceed to installation.
 This includes links to an example repository for Travis CI and GitHub Actions integration.